JACoW-org/docs/docs/General/submission.md

 ## Login to the Indico event

-See [How to login to the Indico event](JACoWlogin.md) for details on how to login to the Indico event.
+See [How to login to Indico](login.md) for details on how to login to the Indico event.

 ## Create a new abstract